 “Obsessed would be an understatement,” she says of her household in December, when Ken their “main” Elf is visiting.
 That’s right, Ken doesn't fly solo — he’s married with two adorable baby elves.
-“The wife and children only come on special occasions,” Rouse told TODAY.
+“The wife and children only come on special occasions,” Rouse tells TODAY.com.
 “My kids are always so ecstatic when they do.”
 Ken also writes personalized notes to the kids, which are a big hit.

 Chantelle Hartman Malarkey, an interior designer, home chef and lifestyle expert, also eagerly awaits the opportunity to welcome her family’s Scout Elf each Christmas season.